 December, 1969: A televised lottery defaces one million souls.
 What would you do if your number came up?
 Run?
 Fight?
 Lie?
 Kill?
 A young Boston man must decide what to do with a dead perfect stranger’s near-perfect draft card.

-August, 2019: Tenured Professor Cece Paine just wants to get down off her fave glacier and home to her husband and son in Vancouver; but when a chasm of secrets opens under her feet, she no longer knows who she can trust.
+August, 2019: Tenured Professor Cece Paine just wants to get down off her fave glacier and home to her husband and son in Vancouver; but when a chasm of secrets opens under her feet, she no longer knows who to trust.

 Amazon review